khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

 ### Feedback and status

-Feedback and status tokens help communicate information about the system, actions, and elements to users.
+Feedback and status design tokens help communicate information about the system, actions, and elements to users.
 While related, they serve distinct purposes in the user interface.

 #### Feedback

-Feedback tokens are used to communicate dynamic information about actions, events, or opportunities.
-They often require user attention or action.
+`feedback.*` design tokens are used to communicate dynamic information about the result of an action, events, or opportunities.
+They often require a user's attention or a user to take action.

-Use feedback tokens when:
+Use feedback design tokens when:

-- Notifying a user about system events (e.g., errors, successful actions)
+- Notifying a user about system events (for example, errors or successful actions)
 - Promoting new features or important information
 - Providing guidance or additional context

 Examples of custom feedback elements:

-- A floating notification that appears after a user action
+- A notice that alerts about unusual performance patterns, or an available dependancy update
-- An inline message providing context-sensitive help
+- An inline update providing compliance check feedback, or discovery of a new vulnerability
-- A dismissible banner announcing important updates
+- An addition to a collaboration activity stream

 #### Status

-Status tokens represent the current state or condition of an element or system.
+`status.*` design tokens represent the current state or condition of an element or system.
 They provide static information that doesn't typically require immediate action.

-Use status tokens when:
+Use status design tokens when:

-- Indicating the current state of an item (e.g., in progress, completed)
+- Indicating the current state of an item (for example, in progress or completed)
 - Showing priority or importance levels
 - Representing system health or connection status

 Examples of custom status elements:

-- A color-coded indicator showing task urgency
+- A color-coded indicator showing task urgency, or the current state of a CI pipline
-- A small icon representing the confidentiality level of a document
+- A small icon representing the confidentiality level of a document, or the visibility of a repository
-- A progress bar indicating the status of a long-running process
+- Text communicating the percentage of code covered by tests

 #### Choosing between feedback and status

-Use these factors to decide between feedback and status tokens:
+Use these factors to decide between using feedback and status design tokens:

 1. Persistence: Is the information temporary (feedback) or persistent until a state change (status)?
-2. Scope: Does it relate to a specific element (status) or a broader context (feedback)?
+2. Scope: Does it relate to a broader context (feedback) or a specific element (status)?
 3. Interactivity: Does it require user action (often feedback) or is it informational (typically status)?
 4. Timing: Is it triggered by an event or action (feedback) or always present (status)?

 While feedback and status serve different purposes, they can be used together to create a comprehensive user experience.
-For example, you might use a status token to show an item's current state, and a feedback token to notify users when that state changes.
+For example, you might use a `status.*` design token to show an item's current state, and a `feedback.*` design token to notify a user when that state changes.

-When designing custom elements using feedback and status tokens, consider the context, user needs, and overall design consistency.
-Use appropriate color contrast and provide text alternatives for any visual indicators.

 ### Patterns and matching

 <todo issue="https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1816">Document token pairing for color patterns and token matching for conceptual patterns.</todo>

+<todo>Document accessibility considerations when matching</todo>